ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `GET /api/2.0/ai/profiles/list`

-List
+List provider profiles

-Lists the portal&#39;s AI provider profiles.
+Lists the portal&#39;s AI provider profiles with their secrets stripped, the same way the single-profile read does.
+It takes no parameters and is not paginated, because a portal holds few profiles.
+On a portal running the AI gateway the answer is synthesised from the gateway&#39;s own catalogue rather than from stored records.
+The IDs in the answer are what the assignment operations and every round&#39;s &#x60;profileId&#x60; accept.

 #### Parameters
 This endpoint does not need any parameter.